shaneish/hop/README.md

 foo@bar:~$ hp add init.vim vi # will create a shortcut to init.vim named `vi` [info] Hop created for vi.
 ```
-to open a shortcut file in your configured editor of choice, use either of the following:
+To open a shortcut file in your configured editor of choice, use either of the following:
 ```console
 foo@bar:~$ hp edit init.vim # full command consistent with opening a directory for editing

 foo@bar:~$ hp init.vim # shortened command that just works for editing files and not directories
 ```
-to delete a shortcut with name `example`:
+To delete a shortcut with name `example`:
 ```console
 foo@bar:~$ rm example # can be used from any location [info] Hop removed for shortcut: example.